 Adelstein’s responses have been evasive or contradictory, and he cites “Helena” as one of thousands of missing persons cases in Japan.

 Some have suggested that the woman, allegedly named Olivia Stelcer, is actually alive.
 Adelstein’s assistant Nathalie Stucky on May 27, 2013 mentioned the name Olivia Stelcer and a link to a shipping site.
 “Mari Kurisato”, who often chats with Adelstein on Twitter, said the character “Helena” in Tokyo Vice was Olivia Stelcer.

-After an online search, this reporter contacted a person claiming to be Olivia Stelcer.
+After an online search, this reporter was contacted by a person claiming to be Olivia Stelcer.
 The person confirmed, in several emails in 2013, that she was not “murdered” in Tokyo.
 She said she knew Adelstein in Tokyo, and that she lived for several years in the Roppongi area before moving to North America, as per the details in the shipping information.

 She said in another email that Adelstein often wrote her.
 “He still sends me emails about articles he has written and the book he wrote about the yakuza,” she wrote.
 She also wrote about her troubles with Japan’s immigration system and the secretive detention and deportation of her friends.